open-mmlab/mmpretrain/docs/en/user_guides/config.md

 This primitive config file includes information to construct dataloader and evaluator:

-- `preprocess_cfg`: Model input preprocessing configuration, same as `model.data_preprocessor` but with lower priority.
+- `data_preprocessor`: Model input preprocessing configuration, same as `model.data_preprocessor` but with lower priority.
 - `train_evaluator | val_evaluator | test_evaluator`: To build the evaluator or metrics, refer to the [tutorial](TODO:).
 - `train_dataloader | val_dataloader | test_dataloader`: The settings of dataloaders
   - `batch_size`: The batch size of each GPU.